COMMON QUESTIONS ANSWERED (FAQ's)

 A. We leave it up to the student to decide how many hours they study, when and where they study.
 You can do more hours one week than the next if you want.
 You can take a break in studies, slow down, speed up, or vary the amount of work you are doing if you need to.
 Some students will take 2 years to do a 100 hour course, others taking only a couple of months.
 Some complete a 600 hour certificate in 6 months, while others take many years.
 These courses are as flexible as you will get anywhere!

-Q. What qualification will I achieve after taking a course?
+Q. What will I be awarded with after taking a course?

 A. This depends on which course you take.
-If you take a certificate course, for example, then you will achieve a certificate qualification on passing the course.
+If you take a certificate course, for example, then you will achieve a certificate awrard on passing the course.
 If you take an individual module course, such as Cut Flower Production or Introduction to Psychology, you will have the option of taking an exam at the end of the course.
 If you do not wish to take the exam, but pass all assignments, you will receive a Course Completion Letter.
 If you take, and pass, the examination, you will receive a Statement of Attainment.
-If you wish to take a certificate course or higher course, you will be required to take the examinations to achieve the qualification.
+If you wish to take a Specialist Award, Certificate or Advanced Certificate, you are required to take the examinations to achieve the award.
 Some courses also have additional recognition.
-You can find more information on this for each individual course on the course details.
+You can find more information on this for each individual course on the course details or by contacting the school.

-Q. If I do a shorter course first will I get credit towards a qualification?
-What is involved in upgrading later?
+Q. If I do a shorter course first, is it possible to get credit towards a longer study program?

 A. Yes, but the total fee will be greater if you pay in instalments.
 (Refer to fee schedule on enrolment form for more information.)